xvik/dropwizard-orient-server/README.md

     ...
 ```

-You can start with this [configuration file](https://github.com/xvik/dropwizard-orient-server/blob/master/src/test/resources/ru/vyarus/dropwizard/orient/yamlConfig.yml).
+You can start with [example configuration file](https://github.com/xvik/dropwizard-orient-server/blob/master/src/test/resources/ru/vyarus/dropwizard/orient/yamlConfig.yml).

 * `start` enables or disables orient server start (the same effect will be if orient configuration section will not exist,
 this option exist to allow disabling server without removing entire config section)
-* `admin-servlet` enables or disables orient admin servlet installation (/orient).
+* `admin-servlet` enables or disables orient admin servlet installation (`/orient`).
 Enabled by default.
 * `files-path` defines folder, where orient will store database files.
-May be not existent directory - orient will create it when necessary.
+May be not existing directory - orient will create it when necessary.
+Will be set as value for `ORIENTDB_HOME` environment variable.
 * `config` section defines [orient server configuration](http://orientdb.com/docs/last/DB-Server.html).
 Orient use xml format for configuration files and this section is simply yaml representation of xml config.
 Special shortcuts supported for properties and parameters sections (see [example configuration](https://github.com/xvik/dropwizard-orient-server/blob/master/src/test/resources/ru/vyarus/dropwizard/orient/yamlConfig.yml)).